satya-das/cib/README.md

 ```

 We see that class `__zz_cib_::Example::A::__zz_cib_Helper` is derived from `__zz_cib_::__zz_cib_Helper`.
 We had already seen this base class earlier which defines a helper method to fetch methods.
 If we look at the definition of contructor we see that a call to `__zz_cib_Example_GetMethodTable` is made and returned value is passed to base class connstructor.
 The implementation of other methods are done by delegating calls to function whose pointer is fetched using `getProc<>()`.
-I hope now all the loose ends should have got tightend.
+I hope now all the loose ends should have got tightend and should have cleared the basics of `cib`'s functioning.

 This ends the explanation of our first example but we have covered quite a significant ground that is laid down by code generated by `cib`.